Robert A. Saunders

 Robert A. Saunders is the Distinguished Professor (2023) in the Department of History, Politics, and Geography at Farmingdale State College, State University of New York.
 His interests include geopolitics, national identity, and popular culture.

-He holds B.A. in history from the University of Florida, M.A. in history from the Stony Brook University and Ph.D. in Global Affairs from Rutgers University (2005).
+He holds a B.A. in history from the University of Florida, an M.A. in history from the Stony Brook University, and a Ph.D in Global Affairs from Rutgers University (2005).

 Works

-In addition to publications in journals: Political Geography, Politics, Geopolitics, Millennium, Nations and Nationalism, Slavic Review, etc., he authored several books:
+In addition to publications in journals such as Political Geography, Politics, Geopolitics, Millennium, Nations and Nationalism, and Slavic Review, he authored several books: